 While there, you can walk a short section of the Kumano Kodo trail to see Nachi Taisha, a shrine right beside the Buddhist Seigantoji Temple.
-The falls were originally the primary religious site, and were considered a point of natural power and beauty by the earliest Japanese people.
+The falls were originally the primary religious site and considered a point of natural power and beauty by the earliest Japanese people.
 However, a word of caution—there are tales of lovestruck couples plunging to their deaths to be reborn in Kannon’s paradise, so be careful at the top!

 The bamboo groves of Arashiyama, Kyoto

-One of the most photographed spots in Japan, the Sagano bamboo forest of Arashiyama is a sight to behold: with dappled sunlight and swaying trees, it’s wonderfully calming.
-Reaching up to 20 meters tall, looking up can be quite dizzying, especially with a breeze, and the overwhelming beauty is enough to make you stop and stare.
+One of the most photographed spots in Japan, the Sagano bamboo forest of Arashiyama is a sight to behold.
+With dappled sunlight and swaying trees, it’s wonderfully calming.
+They reach up to 20 meters tall, and looking up can be quite dizzying, especially with a breeze.
+The overwhelming beauty is enough to make you stop and stare for awhile.

 Home to Nonomiya Shrine and Tenryuji Temple, there is plenty to explore and although the path is only 200 meters long, you can stroll through at your own pace, making the most of the relaxing atmosphere.
 Read more about this Kyoto bamboo forest.

 Iriomote’s mangroves, near Ishigaki, Okinawa

 Completely different to the rest of Japan, Ishigaki and its surrounding islands are subtropical—and nowhere more so than the untamed island of Iriomote.
 Largely undeveloped, the island has an abundance of natural resources to be explored by kayak, paddleboard, hiking or swimming—perfect for the adventurers out there.